Born This Way (album): Release and promotion

 On April 17, 2011, Gaga tweeted her selection for the cover art of Born This Way, which featured the singer fused into a motorcycle.
 Gaga's name does not appear on the album cover – the only text is the chrome writing across the top reading the album's name.
 She explained, "The cover with me half-female, half-motorcycle is meant to be or symbolic of the fact that I'm endlessly always changing in so transformative, many ways."
-It was shot and had the artistic direction by photographer Nick Night.
+It was shot and had the artistic direction by photographer Nick Knight.
 The cover received a negative response from critics and fans.
 Sean Michaels of The Guardian expressed that the cover "[looked] more like a cheap Photoshop job than the most anticipated album of the year."
 He then commented, "Gone are the futurist sunglasses, the asymmetrical haircuts, even Gaga's newly touted magic horns; instead, a mutant motorbike with Gaga's arms and head, plus a cheesy chrome typeface."
 He also referenced several messages from fans on Gaga's official forum expressing their dislike for the cover.
 The special edition cover was released on the same day: it features just Gaga's head from the standard edition cover but the words "Lady Gaga" and "Born This Way" appear in the top left corner of the cover.
 They are typed in Impact font with "Born This Way" being highlighted in white with black letters.
 Neither of the words special nor deluxe appear anywhere on the album, as Gaga revealed she disliked them.